Monasteries, Mountains, & Discovery: Vanndana’s Solo Bhutan Trip with Thrillophilia

 Where the mountains kiss the sky,

-I found a silence,
+She found a silence,

-That made my soul fly high.
+That made her soul fly high.

 The rivers carried whispers,